 I recently realized that my autoimmune disorder, which I kept all to myself for more than 20 years, shaped me, my days, and the story of my life (Queue “The Story” by Brandi Carlile) more than I ever knew.

-My goal is to create amazing episodes and useful human conversations.
+My goal is to create amazing episodes and fun, useful, heartfelt conversations.
 Most episodes I will pick one serious health topic where I draw you into the work it takes to survive the bad days, and to fight and compete to get better or even thrive, and another fun and joyful one that entertains you and cracks you up making the heavy stuff easier to take in.

 So, less “Do the work!”, more “This is what it takes!” mixed with music, comedy, Gen X nostalgia, the absurdity of modern life and anything else I can think of that helps us stay positive, stick with the process, and make the best of our days.